econ-ark/HARK/README.txt

 directory in the command line, and then type "python setup.py build".
 Then you should have joblib and dill working on your machine.

+Note: If you did not put joblib and dill in one of the paths in sys.path, you will need to add the joblib and dill directories to sys.path.
+The easiest way to do this is to open up Anaconda, and type:

+import sys
+sys.path.append('path_to_joblib_directory')
+sys.path.append('path_to_dill_directory')

 -------------------------------------------------------------------